markzxu/blog/donations.md

 ---

 Giving money to effective charities can do a lot of good.
-Below is a public record of my donations that I optimized for direct altruistic impact.
+Below is a public record of my donations made for altruistic impact.
 I have omitted donations primarily made for personal reasons.

 "Income" shows my "adjusted gross income" as reported on various US tax forms.